Victoria Winters: Jeff Clark and Goodbye

 Now known as Jeff Clark, Peter worked for Lang and became involved with Victoria before learning his true identity.
-Peter/Jeff helped Lang build a Frankenstein-like creature, named Adam, who tried to kidnap Carolyn Stoddard and make her his monster bride.
-During this time, Roger's new wife Cassandra (actually Angelique in disguise) created a Dream Curse that one person would pass on to another by telling them the dream.
+Peter/Jeff helped Lang build a Frankenstein-like creature, named Adam (Robert Rodan), who tried to kidnap Carolyn and make her his monster bride.
+During this time, Roger's new wife Cassandra Blair Collins (Lara Parker), who was actually the witch Angelique Bouchard Collins in disguise, created a Dream Curse that one person would pass on to another by telling them the dream.
 The dream would get worse for each person until finally Barnabas would be told.
-When Vicky had the dream, she did her best to keep it from Barnabas, but to stop her pain, Barnabas made her tell him.
+When Vicky had the dream, she did her best to keep it from Barnabas, but to stop her pain, Barnabas, who genuinely cared for Victoria now, made her tell him.
 He then had the dream, woke up, and was bitten by a vampire bat, but survived.

-After Dr. Lang was killed by a spell brought by Cassandra in an attempt to stop him from bringing Adam to life, Barnabas and his ally Dr. Julia Hoffman were forced to create a mate for Adam.
-That mate, Eve (Marie Wallace), had the life force of Peter's evil lover from the 18th century.
+After Dr. Lang was killed by a spell brought by Cassandra in an attempt to stop him from bringing Adam to life, Barnabas and his ally Dr. Julia Hoffman (Grayson Hall) were forced to create a mate for Adam.
+That mate, Eve (Marie Wallace), had the life force of Peter's evil lover Danielle Rogét (Erica Fitz) from the 18th century.
 She made him realize his true identity and planned to reunite with him, but Adam strangled her.
 After finding out that he really was Peter Bradford, Jeff faded away into 1795.
-A despondent Victoria soon followed.
-Barnabas traveled back in time and rescued both Victoria and Peter from the machinations of the evil witch Angelique Bouchard before returning to the present.
+A despondent Victoria (played by Betsy Durkin in a recasting) soon followed.
+Barnabas traveled back in time and rescued both Victoria (recast again and played by Carolyn Groves) and Peter from the machinations of the evil witch Angelique before returning to the present.
 Victoria, however, remained behind in the year 1795 with Peter and was never seen again in the series.